-Based on this research and after in-depth analysis of companies' fundamentals, the Investment Manager globally selects companies from both developed countries and emerging markets.
-The geographic distribution of these investments may vary based on several factors, including changes in supply chain locations, governmental incentives to transition away from fossil fuels, and the total addressable market for clean energy across the world.
-Investments in emerging markets cannot exceed 60% of the Sub-Fund's net assets, with a maximum of 49% in China.
+Based on this research and after in-depth analysis of companies' fundamentals, the Investment Manager invests in companies globally, mostly in developed countries but also in emerging markets.
+Investments in emerging markets cannot exceed 40% of the Sub-Fund's net assets, with a maximum of 30% in China.